Literature of the Fantastic

 |July 13, 2015 - July 31, 2015||3||M-F 3:15-6:05P||Open||Geoffrey Shullenberger||10169|

 Students will hone their analytical skills with close readings of some of the most thrillingly strange narratives of the last two centuries.
-The writings of authors like Edgar Allan Poe, Franz Kafka, and Jorge Luis Borges provide an ideal starting point for exploring the role of the imagination and of unconscious forces in human experience.
+By foregrounding the irrational side of human nature and probing the limits of perceived reality, authors like Edgar Allan Poe, E.T.A.
+Hoffmann, Franz Kafka, Jorge Luis Borges, and Gabriel Garcia Marquez have greatly expanded the possibilities of literature.
+Their writings, poised on the blurry boundaries separating reality from fiction, provide an ideal starting point for exploring the role of the imagination and of unconscious forces in human experience.
 Students will finish the course with a repertoire of analytical and argumentative strategies that will contribute substantially to their development as critical thinkers and writers.

 Students will leave the course with: